huntdatacenter/docs/docs/do-science/tools/technical-tools/git.md

 ---
 title: Git
 category: Technical tools
-permalink: /working-in-your-lab/technical-tools/git
+permalink: /do-science/tools/technical-tools/git
 sidebarDepth: 1
-description: Usage guide for Git.
+description: Usage guide for Git in HUNT Cloud.
 ---

 # Git

-[Git](https://git-scm.com/) is a handy version control system for tracking changes in files and coordinate work across your lab.
+**[Git](https://git-scm.com/) is a handy version control system for tracking changes in files and coordinate work across your lab.**

 [[toc]]

-## Remote Git repositories on HUNT Cloud
+## Introduction

-Depending on your lab's security tier, your data controller may allow access to hosted git repository managers such as [GitLab](https://gitlab.com/) and [GitHub](https://github.com/).
+Depending on your lab's Data Safety Level (DSL), your data controller may allow access to hosted git repository managers such as [GitLab](https://gitlab.com/), [GitHub](https://github.com/) and [Bitbucket](https://bitbucket.org/).

 If so, you will be able to clone remote repositories, for example:

 ```bash